tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 packet that cannot be authenticated, allowing multiple forgery attempts.

-Implementations MUST count the number of received packets that fail authentication.
-If the number of packets that fail authentication with a single key exceeds a limit that is specific to the AEAD in use, an implementation MUST immediately close the connection.
+Implementations MUST count the number of received packets that fail authentication with each key.
+If the number of packets that fail authentication exceed a limit that is specific to the AEAD in use, an implementation SHOULD immediately close the connection.
 Implementations SHOULD initiate a key update with update_requested before reaching this limit.
 Once a key update has been initiated, the previous keys can be dropped when the limit is reached rather